katafrakt/hanami-shrine/README.md

 * works with Hanami 0.8.x without validations (which have been extracted to separate gem)

 #### **0.2.x**
-* works with Hanami 0.9.x
+* works with Hanami 0.9.x and 1.0.

+Future compatibility will only be provided with Hanami 1.0 and later (which will propably be compatible with 0.9 too).

 ## Installation